 History of People Who Connect-Stavanger

-In 1968 – 69, foreign oil companies began to send employee and their families to Stavanger to work in the budding oil industry.
+In 1968 – 69, foreign oil companies began to send employees and their families to Stavanger, to work in the budding oil industry.
 Stavanger was then a small fishing town.
 Some days the smell from the factories was so bad you could not even open your windows!

 There were no pubs, bars, coffee shops, fast food restaurants, or malls.
 The selection in the grocery stores was also limited.
 The airport was very small, and there was a language barrier as not many Norwegians spoke English then.

 A Canadian woman had come here in the mid-1960s and married a Norwegian man.
 This couple used to help new expat families by picking them up at the airport, teaching them Norwegian, and opening up their home to them.

 In September 1970, three Stavanger oil industry wives decided there should be an organisation for expat partners in Stavanger.
 The group would provide a place to share information, cultivate friendships, gather socially, and extend philanthropy.